Jessia123/holbertonschool-simple_shell/README.md

 ## Return Value

-BENRON Shell will run with a return value of 0, or a 1 if command failed.
+Holberton-simple_shell Shell will run with a return value of 0, or a 1 if command failed.

 ### List of Functions